OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Meetings/OGM Stewards Jam Sesh, 2021-04-27.md

 - Discuss how to chunk meeting and what to do if we have overflow agenda items.
 - Review status of OGM + Lionsberg partnership and structuring of OGM.
 	- [[Lionsberg+OGM, 2021-04-22]]
+	- How would OGM fill out [[FAQ, Entity-Member Relationship]]?
 - Tour of OGM Wiki (including Massive Wiki static site generation).
 - Check in on [[Quest - Opening up OGM]].
+- What do we think about the new `[Quest]` namespace in CSC Mattermost?
+What do we think CSC thinks about it?
 - Review [[Stewardship Dashboard]] items.
 - Work session on MOU / [[Slim, Fast SOW]] / Legal section documents.
 - Discuss next steps.